6+1 top islands in Greece for Easter holidays

 Red eggs about to give an epic Easter battle

-Easter holidays is probably the best time to witness the most authentic version of the Greek islands and an opportunity to explore their hidden corners while nature is thriving and the weather is warm.
+Easter holidays are probably the best time to witness the most authentic version of the Greek islands and an opportunity to explore their hidden corners while nature is thriving and the weather is warm.
 Plan your spring getaway in just a few steps with ferry tickets on Ferryhopper and… learn how to pronounce Christos Anesti! 😆